When to plant -- Plant

 away provides the right amount of light.

-They should start germinating in 3 to 5 weeks, but allow up to 8 weeks for any slow ones to sprout.
+They should start germinating in about 3 to 6 weeks, but allow up to 8 weeks.
 For the first 2-3 weeks after sprouting, continue keeping the

 soil surface moist.